-Pursuant to an Umbrella Supply Agreement with Ortho-Clinical Diagnostics, Inc., the Company executed a product attachment relating to the development of a range of rare antisera products.
-During the year ended March 31, 2018, the Company recognized a milestone of \$600 related to the receipt of FDA approval of certain rare antisera products and during the year ended March 31, 2019, the Company recognized a milestone of \$450 related to the submission to the FDA of an application to cover use of the products on an Ortho automation platform.
-The Company recognized further milestones totaling \$1,050 during the year ended March 31, 2020, related to the approval by the FDA of the application submitted during the year ended March 31, 2019, and a further FDA submission and approval related to the use of the products on another of Ortho's automation platforms.
+Pursuant to an Umbrella Supply Agreement with Ortho-Clinical Diagnostics, Inc. ("Ortho"), the Company executed a product attachment relating to the development of a range of rare antisera products.
+During the year ended March 31, 2020, the Company recognized milestones totaling \$1,050 related to the approval by the FDA of an application submitted during the year ended March 31, 2019, and a further FDA submission and approval related to the use of the products on another of Ortho's automation platforms.
 There are no further milestone revenues due under this agreement.

-In January 2015, the Company entered into a supply and distribution agreement with Ortho related to the commercialization and distribution of certain MosaiQ products.
-Under the terms of this agreement, the Company was entitled to receive milestone payments, totaling in aggregate \$59.0 million, upon CE-mark and FDA approval, as well as upon the first commercial sale of the relevant MosaiQ products by Ortho within the European Union, United States and within any country outside of these two regions.
-The Company had concluded that as each of these milestones required significant levels of development work to be undertaken and there was no certainty at the start of the projects that the development work would be successful, these milestones were substantive and the revenue would have been recognized when the milestones were achieved.
-The Company terminated this agreement effective as of December 27, 2019.
-Ortho initiated arbitration proceedings against the Company for wrongful termination with the Company subsequently pursuing counterclaims.
-Refer to Note 6 for details.
+In January 2015, the Company's subsidiaries, Quotient Suisse and QBD (QS-IP) Limited, entered into a supply and distribution agreement with Ortho related to the commercialization and distribution of certain MosaiQ products (the "Prior Ortho Agreement"), which the Company terminated effective as of December 27, 2019.
+Under the terms of the Prior Ortho Agreement, the Company was entitled to receive milestone payments, totaling in aggregate \$59.0 million, upon CE-mark and FDA approval, as well as upon the first commercial sale of the relevant MosaiQ products by Ortho within the European Union, United States and within any country outside of these two regions.
+In November 2019, Ortho initiated an arbitration proceeding as result of the Company's termination of the Prior Ortho Agreement.
+See Note 7, "Commitments and Contingencies-Ortho Arbitration and Settlement," for details.